 Augusto Alza notes that the growth of Peru itself has also played a significant role in IGS Peru’s growth.
 New infrastructure works have made the country an attractive market for manufacturers from different countries, and this infrastructure has incorporated geosynthetics in various ways.

-Finally, Alza cites the resources of the IGS—technical information, papers, journals, events, committees, etc.—as indispensible to growth.
+Finally, Alza cites the resources of the IGS—technical information, papers, journals, events, committees, etc.—as indispensable to growth.
 For all Latin American chapters, he advises utilizing these IGS tools and never stop developing events and outreach programs that promote geosynthetics and technical understanding.
 One such program, he notes, is the Educate the Educators program, which has greatly helped expand the number of educational institutions that incorporate geosynthetics in their engineering curricula.

 CHALLENGES TO GEOSYNTHETICS IN PERU